3.12.1. Drawing rules for railway items

 -

-You should draw sections of siding rail and loops (those that lead to dead ends), as well as railway tracks that lead to industrial or agricultural map items, warehouses, storage facilities, or loading and unloading areas (including to carriers):
+You should draw sections of siding rail and loops (i.e. those that lead to dead ends), as well as railway tracks that lead to industrial or agricultural map items, warehouses, storage facilities, or loading and unloading areas (including to carriers):

 - Or without a connection to a railway line (see Sections 3.12.2.1.
 Rules for adding attributes to sections of railway lines and 3.12.3.2.
-The name of the railroad).
+Railway name).

 - 3.12.1.1.5.1